Using Kotler's Pricing model to review positioning

 This is a similar low price strategy involving setting a low initial price to capture market share initially, then when the market grows and costs decrease, costs are reduced further.

-Create an integrated marketing strategy that achieves your business objectives
+Create an integrated marketing plan to achieve your goals

 How can I apply this Pricing model?